-Step 3: Narrow Down Your Ideal Customer Demographics
+Step 3: Narrow Down Your Ideal Customer Demographics or Buyer Persona

-There will be more success if the target lives in the United States, is between 25– 50 years of age, earns over 50K, primarily uses Facebook and Instagram, and has an interest in HGTV.
+There will be more success if the target lives in the United States, between 25– 50 years of age, earns over 50K, primarily uses Facebook and Instagram, and has an interest in HGTV.